brunops/brunops.github.io/_posts/2012-12-01-intercepting-jqueryui-calls.markdown

 {% endhighlight %}
 Digging a bit into the jQueryUI source code, we can find the open and close dialog methods, they are responsible for showing and hiding the dialogs, respectively.
 Overriding their behavior, without losing any functionality is easy by simply setting them again, and calling the old method again, with all previous parameteres.

-In order to be able to perform the interception successfully, we can use the call() method, more information about it can be found in <a href="https://developer.mozilla.org/en-US/docs/JavaScript/Reference/Global_Objects/Function/call">Mozillas JavaScript Reference</a>.
+In order to be able to perform the interception successfully, we can use the call() method, more information about it can be found in <a target="_blank" href="https://developer.mozilla.org/en-US/docs/JavaScript/Reference/Global_Objects/Function/call">Mozillas JavaScript Reference</a>.

 The idea is simple, store the old <strong>open</strong> and <strong>close</strong> methods in a variable, redefine the dialog methods, do whatever we want to and call the old method again, using the stored methods, with the same parameters and scope, keeping all functionality.